abey79/vpype/docs/fundamentals.rst

 SVG attributes properties
 -------------------------

-The :ref:`cmd_read` command identifies SVG attributes common to all geometries in a given layer and store their value as layer property with a ``svg:`` prefix.
-For example, if all geometries in a given layer share a ``stroke-dasharray="3 1"`` SVG attribute (either because it is set at the level of the group element, or because it is set in every single geometry elements), a property named ``svg:stroke-dasharray`` with a value of ``"3 1"`` is added to the layer.
+The :ref:`cmd_read` command identifies SVG attributes common to all geometries in a given layer and store their value as layer property with a ``svg_`` prefix.
+For example, if all geometries in a given layer share a ``stroke-dasharray="3 1"`` SVG attribute (either because it is set at the level of the group element, or because it is set in every single geometry elements), a property named ``svg_stroke-dasharray`` with a value of ``"3 1"`` is added to the layer.

 These properties are set for informational and extension purposes, and are mostly ignored by *vpype* commands.
 One exception is the :ref:`cmd_write` command, which can optionally restore these attributes in the exported SVG file.

-An example of future extension could be a plug-in which detects the ``svg:stroke-dasharray`` property and turns the corresponding layer's lines into their dashed equivalent.
-Another example would be a plug-in looking for a ``svg:fill`` property and adding the corresponding hatching patterns to reproduce the filled area.
+An example of future extension could be a plug-in which detects the ``svg_stroke-dasharray`` property and turns the corresponding layer's lines into their dashed equivalent.
+Another example would be a plug-in looking for a ``svg_fill`` property and adding the corresponding hatching patterns to reproduce the filled area.

 Interacting with properties